FireIce421/BalatroDash/README.md

   There are .pdn files and other files in relation to future additions and other things.
   .pdn files can be opened with paintdotnet if you have it

+Do not download from the Releases tab, its used for changelogs!
+DOWNLOAD FROM MAIN BRANCH INSTEAD